swiftlang/swift-org-website/server/guides/memory-leaks-and-usage.md

 ```
 heaptrack_print -T -d heaptrack.test_1000_autoReadGetAndSet.84341.gz heaptrack.test_1000_autoReadGetAndSet.84372.gz | swift demangle
 ```
-`-T` gives us the temporary allocations (as it in this case was not a leak, but a transient alloaction - if you have leaks remove `-T`).
+`-T` gives us the temporary allocations (as it in this case was not a leak, but a transient allocation - if you have leaks remove `-T`).

 The output can be quite long, but in this case as we look for transient allocations, scroll down to: